 How to Get Android Auto

 There are several options to get Android Auto.
 The first couple of options are based on your vehicle’s compatibility with the Android Auto system.
-You’ll need to confirm that you have a compatible vehicle or a suitable aftermarket speaker system.
+You’ll need to confirm that you have a compatible vehicle or a suitable aftermarket android auto stereo system.

 Currently, there are roughly 400 cars that support Android Auto.
 If you’re not up to purchasing a brand new vehicle to use Android Auto, you’re in luck.
 The system supports a wide range of aftermarket speaker manufacturers, including Sony, JBL, Pioneer, Alpine, Panasonic, Unimax, Evus, and Kenwood, to name a few.